felleg/word-search-game/README.md

-# Word search game
+# Word search game (mobile version!)
-A word game which programming with HTML5 and Javascript.
+This is a for of ...A word game which programming with HTML5 and Javascript.

-##Requirment
+Main difference: Instead of using mouse dragging events, we use click events.
+This way, the game can be played on mobile (touch) devices)

+## Requirement
 * Internet Explorer 10
 * Google Chrome 8
 * Opera 11.5